The Absolute Best Ice Cream Shop in Every State

 All of Island Creamery‘s ice cream is homemade in small batches and is made with milk from Lancaster County’s cows, so you know it’s fresh.
 Their delicious scoops include birthday cake, vanilla butterscotch, java jolt, and pumpkin pie.
 If you’re hosting a birthday party, they also have ice cream cakes.

 Sweet Necessities (Yakima, Washington)

 Whether you’re craving chocolate, cake or ice cream, Sweet Necessities has it all.
-Lick a split of the kahlua almond fudge and huckleberry ice creams—you won’t regret it!
+Lick a split of the Kahlua almond fudge and huckleberry ice creams—you won’t regret it!

-Dairy Creme Corner (Hurricane, West Virginia)
+Dairy Creme Corner (Fairmont, West Virginia)

-The next time you’re in Fairmont, stop by the Dairy Creme Corner a cone, milkshake, malt, float, or lemonade.
+The next time you’re in Fairmont, stop by the Dairy Creme Corner for a cone, milkshake, malt, float, or lemonade.
 Enjoy flavors like banana split, birthday cake, and chocolate cherry.